leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 openhatd uses the OPDI protocol to receive commands.
 The OPDI protocol defines a handshake procedure to establish a connection between devices.
 After connecting, the slave, in this case the openhatd server, sends a list of ports along with their properties to the controlling master.
 The master builds a GUI and allows the user to interact with it, for example to change values or switches.
 These commands are then transferred to the slave which updates its internal state.

 The OPDI protocol is a lightweight protocol originally designed for small devices like microcontrollers.
-It supports AES encryption and a username/password login mechanism.
+It supports encryption and a username/password login mechanism.
 It does, however, not support an unlimited number of characters per message.
 Also, the number of ports is limited.
 The limits are set at compile time to reasonably high defaults so it's unlikely to run into problems unless you are using a very large number of ports.

 openhatd also contains a WebServer plugin that gives you an HTML/JavaScript GUI to interact with the server.
 This GUI does not have the restrictions of the OPDI protocol but is not as lightweight and therefore a little slower.
 The WebServer plugin also provides a JSON-RPC API.

 ## Configuration<a name="configuration"></a>

 openhatd is configured using text files in the INI file format.
-This format defines **sections** in square brackets and properties in the format **key = value**:
+This format defines **sections** in square brackets and properties in the format `key = value`:

 	[Example_Section]
 	Example_Key = Example_Value